JSM implementation case study: request escalation and transfer

 Whether or not to inform the applicant of the escalation of his request

-Adding the new state Escalade in our workflow forces us to ask the question: do we want to make this step "visible" to the user on the portal side, or should it be transparent?
+Adding the new Escalated state to our workflow forces us to ask the question: do we want to make this step "visible" to the user on the portal side, or should it be transparent?
 Depending on the team, the decision was not the same.
 For one team, we left this step explicit, as is.

 For the other two teams, we "hid" this step by using the correspondence screen between the workflow states and the states displayed to the user for each portal form: